 Lovingly mixing and mastering for balance, warmth, clarity and loudness.
 I want to maximise your music's potential and get it sounding crisp and modern for all listening environments.

 I am the resident mastering engineer at ROOT73, a community arts and music organisation in London.
-I specialise in R&B, Trap, Hip Hop, Pop and Singer/Songwriter music, however I do welcome all genres.
+I specialise in R&B/Hip Hop/Trap, and also work with Singer/Songwriters and Indie bands.

 I will prepare your music to commercial standards ready for radio and digital release for an accessible price.
 Many of the tracks I have worked with through ROOT 73 and other clients have got repeat air time on London's BBC Radio 1XTRA, Radar Radio and Reprezent Radio.

-I offer a fast turnaround (2 days) and free mix appraisals prior to track masters so we don't waste time and money mastering something which could be mixed better.
+I offer free mix appraisals prior to track masters so we don't waste time and money mastering something which could be mixed better.
 I also offer a fast mixing service.

 $50 - 1 track master